Canon 1D C vs Sony A6300

 - More heavily discounted: Has been available for much longer (launched in April 2012).

-Reasons to prefer the Sony Alpha A6300:
+Advantages of the Sony Alpha A6300:

 - More detail: Has more megapixels (24 vs 17.9MP), which boosts linear resolution by 16%.

-- Better video: Provides higher movie framerates (4K/30p vs 4K/24p).
+- Better video: Provides higher movie framerates (4K/30p versus 4K/24p).

 - More framing info: Has an electronic viewfinder that displays shooting data.